 This trip begins by taking W-130 east from Centennial and crossing the North Fork Little Laramie River.
-Just after crossing the river, you pass by the Dinwiddie Road (A-46) going southeast.
+Just after crossing the river, you pass by the Dinwiddie Road (A-416) going southeast.
 Stay on W-130 to the east and at mile #22 you cross the Little Laramie River to a junction.
 Here you can continue east to Laramie.

-Continue west along Bird Creek on NF-500 and you begin seeing a few spruce and fir trees.
-After about three miles, you have a view of Medicine Bow Peak and Browns Peak in the Snowy Range Mountains to the north, and the Sierra Madre Mountains to the southwest.
-A bit further, you cross Douglas Creek at Rob Roy Reservoir and pass by NF-505 going north to Cinnabar Park.
-The road goes by the Rob Roy Campground and one mile after crossing Elk Creek is a junction.
+Continue west along the South Fork Little Laramie River on NF-500 and you begin seeing a few spruce and fir trees.
+After a couple of miles is the turnoff to the Spruce Mountain Lookout.
+Along here you have a view of Medicine Bow Peak and Browns Peak in the Snowy Range Mountains to the north, and the Sierra Madre Mountains to the southwest.
+A bit further, you cross Douglas Creek at Rob Roy Reservoir and pass by NF-338 going north to Cinnabar Park.
+The road goes by the Rob Roy Campground and one mile after crossing Elk Creek is a junction (27 miles from Centennial).
 Here you can take NF-543 south past the Holmes Campground to Keystone and Fox Park (see page 58).

 Continue west on NF-500 toward the French Creek Campground (20 miles).
-You pass by NF-511 (going south to the Platte River or Fox Park), and after two more miles you come to an access trail to the Savage Run Wilderness.
+You pass by NF-511 (going south to the Platte River or Fox Park) and after two more miles you come to an access trail to the Savage Run Wilderness.
 As you continue west, you have another good view of the Sierra Madre Mountains.

-The road then makes a loop to the northeast (past a side road going east up the creek) and then back to the west, down along Mullen Creek.
+The road then makes a loop to the northeast and then back to the west again, after passing by NF-510 (dead end) and crossing North Mullen Creek.
 The trees in this area are spruce and fir.
-After three miles you come to another junction.
+The road drops down along North Mullen Creek for about three miles to another junction.
 Here you can take NF-225 up the hill to the north and hit W-130 near Ryan Park (see page 58).